odylogo/odylogo/README.md

 - 👋 Hi, I’m @odylogo or Odysseas :)
 - 👀 I’m interested in visually pleasing web pages and climbing mountains
 - 🌱 I’m currently learning Angular
-- ⚡ "Fun fact: If I were spending the same time practicing programming as I am star-gazing, I would already be amazing in what I do."
+- ⚡ "Fun fact: If I were spending the same time programming as I am pre-planning what I will program in the future, I would already be a senior engineer."
--   I am really proud of my streak in Duolingo learning Danish
+-   I am really proud of my 375 days streak in Duolingo learning Norwegian

 <!---
 odylogo2/odylogo2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.